sampoves/parking-in-helsinki-region/README.md

 **This survey application may be viewed at https://parking-survey.socialsawblade.fi**.

 This application was developed for the use of my Master's thesis for the University of Helsinki.
-The thesis available in PDF format at the Digital Repository of the University of Helsinki: https://ethesis.helsinki.fi/en/ **(NB: the thesis not yet published)**
+The thesis is available as PDF at the Digital Repository of the University of Helsinki: **http://urn.fi/URN:NBN:fi:hulib-202010304366**

 ## Contents